stana/react-native-chat-demo/README.md

 * http://jaysoo.ca/2016/02/28/organizing-redux-application
 * http://marmelab.com/blog/2015/12/17/react-directory-structure.html

-api calls are mocked in api/mockChatApi.js with some mock delay to exercise handling data fetching delay state.
+api calls are mocked in api/mockChatApi.js with some mock delay to exercise handling 'data is fetching' state.